Ryanmtate/uport-sso.js/README.md

   url: `https://sso.uport.me/api/v1/keystore`,
   email: `email@example.com`, // You can pass a default email address
-  token: `authentication_token`, // You can pass an authentication token });
+  token: `authentication_token`, // You can pass an authentication token
+  confirmPath: `https://uport.me/verify/account`, // You can pass the url for the confirmation link sent via email });
 ```